- Optimizely X Full Stack

 What are the restraints of your CDN provider?

-These questions help you understand when and where to make the user-level decisions required to run an A/B test.
-If certain types of requests are handled dynamically—i.e. by your origin—you might assign variations when you handle dynamic requests.
+The answers to these questions will help you understand when and where to make the user-level decisions required to run an A/B test.
+If certain types of requests are handled dynamically—by your origin—you might assign variations when you handle dynamic requests.
 Be sure to discuss these questions with your Optimizely account team.

 There are several possible solutions for CDN-related issues.
 Workarounds differ based on the constraints imposed by your CDN provider.
 The following examples explore Akamai and Cloudflare.

 Working with another provider?
-Please let us know by contacting support.
+Please let us know by filing a support ticket.

 Circumventing the CDN: Akamai